mohnkhan/Conversational-Search/README.md

     -   **Advanced Search Filtering:** Filter results by time, including presets and custom date ranges.
     -   **Smart Suggestions:** AI-powered suggestions for follow-up questions and related topics.
 -   **Comprehensive Chat Management:**
-    -   **Persistent History:** Conversations and tasks are saved locally for continuity.
+    -   **Persistent History:** Conversations, tasks, and recent queries are saved locally for continuity.
     -   **Summarization, Copy & Export:** Summarize your chat, copy individual messages or the full transcript, and export conversations as JSON.
     -   **Feedback Mechanism:** Rate model responses with thumbs-up/down.
     -   **Clear & New Chat:** Easily start a new conversation with dedicated buttons.